 All candidates who meet eligibility requirements (2.25 minimum cumulative GPA, full-time student at McKendree, at least second semester freshman) are required to submit an application and interview for the desired position.
 It is the candidate’s responsibility to make him/herself available for an interview and submit all material in the application.
 After review of materials, selected candidates will be offered an individual interview.
 The individual interview is the final process of the process.

-CAB Executive Board staff members are compensated for their work and commitment as a staff member.
+CAB Program Coordinators are compensated for their work, leadership, and commitment as a staff member.

-Coordinators will advise one CAB Committee and hold meetings as needed and appropriate.
+- Coordinators will chair one CAB Committee and hold meetings as needed and appropriate.
 Attendance should be taken and submitted to the Director of Membership within 2 days of that meeting.

 CAB COORDINATOR POSITION DESCRIPTIONS: